Playroll Blog

 When your workforce is spread across regions, you're less exposed to local disruptions, whether that's economic shifts, regulatory changes, or talent shortages in a single market.
 At the same time, you're building a more diverse organization.

 And that diversity delivers measurable impact.
-Research consistently shows that diverse teams drive stronger innovation outcomes and higher engagement.
+Research from BCG shows that companies with above-average diversity on their leadership teams report 19% more innovation revenue than companies with below-average leadership diversity.
 Different perspectives lead to better problem-solving.
 This is especially true in complex, fast-moving environments.

 For global employers, this also aligns with evolving expectations around fair hiring practices, pay transparency, and inclusive workplaces, which are increasingly reflected in regulations across the U.S., EU, and beyond.